IFF Mark X: Mark III

 The first IFF system to see widespread multinational use was the British IFF Mark III, which appeared in early 1942 with the Royal Air Force and then used for the rest of the war by the US and Canada as well.
 This was a simple system that listened for broadcasts on a narrow band of frequencies, amplified the incoming signal using a regenerative receiver, and rebroadcast the result.
 The regenerative design was extremely simple, often consisting of a single vacuum tube.
 The ground station used an "interrogator" to send out pulses in synchronicity with a radar unit, and mixed the received signal into the one from the radar to produce a unified display.
 On most radar displays, the IFF signal would lengthen the "blip" or cause additional blips to appear.

 Mark III had the serious limitation that it would respond to signals from any broadcast in the 176 MHz range.
 It was long feared that the Germans would send out their own interrogation pulses to trigger the IFF, and then use a radio direction finder to locate the aircraft.
 The British did this to German night fighters using a system known as Perfectos, forcing the Germans to turn off their IFFs and causing many friendly fire incidents.
 It seemed logical that the Germans would return the favour, but this was rarely the case; while ground-based radio reconnaissance units were known to track British aircraft by their IFF on occasion, their success was greatly mitigated by turning the IFF transponder off while over enemy airspace.
 The Germans could not do the same, as they were almost always flying over their own airspace.

-A more practical concern was that the IFF signals were in the middle of existing VHF radar bands; moving to a new frequency would help reduce potential interference.
+A more practical concern was that the IFF signals were in the middle of the widely used existing VHF radar bands; moving to a new frequency would help reduce potential interference.
 Moving to a higher frequency would have the added advantage of allowing the use of smaller antennas.
 Another issue with Mark III was that the transponder responded on the same frequency as the interrogation pulse, so other IFFs might hear the response signal and trigger their own, resulting in cascade of replies.
 This was particularly problematic near airports, where aircraft clustered and could hear each other's signals.
 Using separate send and receive frequencies would solve this, but the regenerative design worked by feeding back a received signal, so it could not be easily adapted to respond on a different frequency.